 - 1Volvo XC40 reviewThe Volvo XC40 is a comfortable and stylish small SUV that has some pleasing practical touches and a lot of Swedish cool

-- 4Interior, design and technologyBags of Swedish cool, with a clean, uncluttered design that still manages to incorporate some lovely practical touches
+- 4Interior, design and technologyBags of Swedish cool, with a clean, uncluttered design that still manages to incorporate some useful practical touches

-- 6Reliability and Safety - currently readingA new platform but some proven engines should help to keep it reliable.
-Bags of top-notch Volvo safety kit on board, too
+- 6Reliability and Safety - currently readingProven engines should help to keep the XC40 reliable, while there's bags of top-notch Volvo safety kit on board, too